ReactiveDrop/reactivedrop_translations/CONTRIBUTING.md

 Please make sure that your text editor preserves file's encoding.
 The new files you create need to have same encoding as their english counterpart(e.g. labsmail1_czech.txt needs to be UTF-8 encoded just like labsmail1_english.txt).
 If you use Notepad++ you can see the file's encoding in the menu Encoding.

 ## Achievements
 These files are automatically created based on the `resource/reactivedrop_*.txt` files.
+You can manually trigger an update of the files through executing `utils/translation-sync-tool.exe` (helps solving issues with ci-checks).

 ## Mail and News
 Create a copy of each mail and news file and rename it to your language sufix(e.g. labsmail1_russian.txt).
 Translate the contents of each file.
 See labsmail1_russian.txt as an example.